 Fall 2019 Schedule

 This class will be offered on Mondays in the Fall at Mile Square Theatre, 1400 Clinton Street, Hoboken.
-It is a 10 week session starting on October 7th and ending on December 16th (there is no class on October 14th).
+It is a 9 week session starting on Monday October 21st and ending on December 16th.